West Kent Light Infantry: French Revolutionary and Napoleonic Wars

 The militia was already being embodied when Revolutionary France declared war on Britain on 1 February 1793; the West Kents had been called out in December 1792.
 The French Revolutionary Wars saw a new phase for the English militia: they were embodied for a whole generation, and became regiments of full-time professional soldiers (though restricted to service in the British Isles), which the regular army increasingly saw as a prime source of recruits.
 They served in coast defences, manning garrisons, guarding prisoners of war, and for internal security, while their traditional local defence duties were taken over by the Volunteers and mounted Yeomanry.

 In 1796 the West Kents were stationed with the Cambridgeshire Militia in Norwich.
 The militia were accused of a series of robberies in the town, but when the robbers were caught they turned out to be civilians.
 After their trial Col Hutton of the West Kents and his opposite number of the Cambridgeshires took out newspaper advertisements declaring that the honour of their men had been vindicated.

+In the summer of 1798 the Irish Rebellion became serious, and the French were sending help to the rebels.
+The West Kent was among the militia regiments that volunteered to serve in Ireland and once the necessary legislation was passed by parliament it was one of 13 regiments whose offer was accepted.
+The West Kents were brigaded with the Herefords and the two regiments crossed the Thames by 'Flying Bridge' from Gravesend to Tilbury.
+Then to save time they were conveyed by waggons and then by barges on the Grand Junction Canal travelling at 40–50 miles per day to reach the embarkation port of Liverpool.